 In the literature concerning aesthetics of websites, this halo effect on the base of attractiveness is researched.
 The theoretical notion in these studies is that as people perceive a website as very beautiful, they will also think that it is very usable.

 For a clear (and entertaining) explanation of the halo effect, watch this short video:

 Although the article of Tractinsky et al. produced very important and still useful insights, it is very outdated as well.
 It was published in 2000 and the research was executed a few years before that.
 In those years, developers did not think about aesthetics at all.
 Websites were used only by very early internet adopters and for information gaining purposes solely.
-All designs were simple, style sheets were hardly used and CSS was not supported by any browser (see wikipedia).
+All designs were simple, style sheets were hardly used and CSS was not supported by any browser (see Wikipedia).
 Aesthetics were just not that important yet.
-Tractinsky and collegues were so absolutely right in their prediction that aesthetics would become more and more important in websites.
+Tractinsky and colleagues were so absolutely right in their prediction that aesthetics would become more and more important in websites.
 But, in 2014 design and aesthetics have a completely different role in websites.
 The results from the 2000 Tractinsky study cannot be translated in any way to the present situation.

 No straight-forward relation between aesthetics and usability

 A causal relationship implies that one thing (e.g. an improved interface) will lead to another thing (e.g. more sales).
 A correlation solely implies that two things relate.
 What exactly is the difference between a relation or a correlation and a causal relation?
 When – if ever – can we be sure that a causal relationship truly exists?
 Establishing a causal relation is ONLY possible if the study uses some kind of experimental design.
 There are three conditions to specify a causal relationship: